Skeletonxf/r-ainbow-flags/readme.markdown

  * trans-pan
  * trans-bi
  * trans-ace
+ * trans-demi
  * genderqueer-ainbow
  * genderqueer-pan
  * genderqueer-bi
  * genderqueer-ace
+ * genderqueer-demi

 Notes
 -----

 The CSS class names are invisible to the end user.

-Position 8 in the template list used to be the 'none' class, which removed the flag.
+Position 9 in the template list used to be the 'none' class, which removed the flag.
 Now that reddit has a 'Remove Flair' option, we've repurposed this positon for the 'noflag' class, which allows for freeform text in the standard style of reddit flair.
-Position 8 is ideal for this, as column 1 contains seven flags and column two contains eight; the noflag template nicely fills out column one.

 The original implementation supported custom text as hover text rather than static text.
 We later decided that showing text alongside the flag at